-- 1. Connect the power connector from the power supply to the ATX\PW1 connector on the mainboard. - 2.
-If there is a cooling fan installed in the system chassis, connect the cable from the cooling fan to the FAN2 fan power connector on the mainboard. - 3.
-Connect the case switches and indicator LEDs to the FP1 header.
+- Connect the power connector from the power supply to the ATX\PW1 connector on the mainboard. - If there is a cooling fan installed in the system chassis, connect the cable from the cooling fan to the FAN2 fan power connector on the mainboard. - Connect the case switches and indicator LEDs to the FP1 header. - Connect the case speaker cable to SPK1.